gm0re/bla/README.md

 ```

 ### Back
-Before running the project you must have installed `node` and `npm`.
+Before running the project you must have installed `psql`, `node` and `npm`.
 Also make sure to install globally latest version of `sails`:
 ```
   $ npm i -g sails
 ```